-Waunans are of the same linguistic family and agree on a common identity based on cultural heritage and theories on creation.
-Modern historians and anthropologists are unable to identify the exact historical period in which intra-ethnic demarcations occurred, but according to the mythology recounted by the Waunans, they and the Embera originally lived together on the banks of the San Juan River until the Embera were forced to leave due to their becoming implicated in acts of evil.
+Waunans are of the same linguistic family as Emberá and both communities agree on a common identity based on cultural heritage and theories of creation.
+Modern historians and anthropologists are unable to identify the exact historical period in which intra-ethnic demarcations occurred, but according to the mythology recounted by Waunans, they and Emberá originally lived together on the banks of the San Juan River until Emberá were forced to leave due to their becoming implicated in acts of evil.
 While Waunan have a more homogenous ethnic identity which is maintained across all regions in which they are situated, Emberá in contrast go further in distinguishing themselves as Chamies, Katios, Emberá and Epena.
 These are viewed as regional identities.

-Urra hydroelectric dam
+Urrá hydroelectric dam

-In 2004 the United Nations Rapporteur on Racism, Racial Discrimination and Xenophobia highlighted the Embera as being one of those indigenous groups most at risk of disappearance due to the violence of the conflict.
-In the same year the UN Rapporteur on Indigenous Rights highlighted in his report that aggressive corporate activity including the wholesale extraction of natural resources from indigenous territories together with government sponsored development mega-projects such as the Urrá hydroelectric dam, also pose a threat to this ethnic group's survival.
-The Rapporteur urged the government to adhere to its obligations to uphold and respect the precautionary measures bestowed upon the Embera by the Inter American Court in light of the violent attacks against them due to their objection to the construction of the dam.
+In 2004 the UN Special Rapporteur on racism, racial discrimination and xenophobia highlighted Emberá as being one of those indigenous peoples most at risk of disappearance due to the intensity of the conflict.
+In the same year, the UN Special Rapporteur on the rights of indigenous peoples highlighted in his report that aggressive corporate activity including the wholesale extraction of natural resources from indigenous territories together with government sponsored development mega-projects such as the Urrá hydroelectric dam, also posed a threat to the community‘s survival.
+The Special Rapporteur urged the government to adhere to its obligations to uphold and respect the precautionary measures bestowed upon Emberá by the Inter–American Court in light of the violent attacks against them due to their objection to the construction of the dam.
 In the same report the Special Rapporteur also observed and expressed his concern on the reported cases of suicide among Emberá girls who had been forced to witness and experience horrific acts of violence and killings associated with the conflict.
 Such acts were indicators of the psychological damage and collective depression that Emberá women and girls were suffering as a direct outcome of the conflict.

 Minorities and indigenous peoples in